Evolution of Ransomware

 In this article, well examine where ransomware began, how it became what it is today, and its future.

 Ransomware is type of malicious software that blocks access to a computer?s system or specific files, until a sum of money is paid in exchange for a code or key to decrypt the files.

 The first known ransomware attack struck in 1989.
 Joseph Popp, PhD, an AIDS researcher, sent 20,000 floppy disks, which he claimed contained a program to analyze an individual?s risk of becoming infected with Aids to fellow researchers in 90 countries.

 Not only did the disk host this program, it also contained malware that sat dormant on computers until the machine was turned on 90 times.
 After the 90th start up, the malware was triggered and a message was displayed on the screen requesting two payments, one for $189 and another $378 in order to remove the malicious program.

-This attack later became known as the “AIDS Trojan”.
+This attack later became known as the ?AIDS Trojan?.

 Between the AIDS Trojan and the early 2000s, ransomware was an uncommon form of cyber-attacks.
 Once attackers began using more complicated and difficult to decrypt algorithms like RSA encryptions

 In early forms of ransomware, we saw developers write their own encryption codes Early ransomware developers typically wrote their own encryption code.
 However, today?s attackers are creating codes that are more difficult to decrypt and more covert means of infecting computers.

 Spammers are getting better at posing phishy emails making them appear legitimate.
-We recently saw this with Mailsploit.
+We recently saw this with Mailsploit

 , the way this is done is, agents simply download the virus either for free or a nominal fee, set a ransom and payment deadline, and attempt to trick someone into infecting his or her computer.
 If the victim pays up, the original author gets a cut ? around 5% to 20% ? and the rest goes to the "script kiddie" who deployed the attack.

 attackers are also using security flaws in outdated software to push Ransomware.
 WannaCry targeted Microsoft users who had yet to update their system.
 WannaCry spread through EternalBlue, an exploit that was found by hacker group ?The Shadow Brokers?